subsquid/docs/docs/deploy-squid/index.md

 If there are other deployed squid versions, consider [updating the existing versions](/deploy-squid/update-and-kill) instead of releasing a new one.
 :::

 Every instance of a squid API is identified by the squid project name and the version name, with a shortcut `<squid name>@<version name>`.
 A version name can be any alphanumeric string.
 One can also add a description to a squid version either with the `--description` flag or in Aquarium.

-**Option 1.
-Releasing from a local repo**
+#### Option 1.
+Releasing from a local repo

 Before releasing, make sure that local changes are committed and pushed to a remote git repo.
-Let's release `my-new-sqiod@v0` version:
+Let's release `my-new-squid@v0` version:

 ```bash
 npx sqd squid release my-new-squid@v0 -v